alokprasad/doca-samples/README.md

 * [Applications](https://github.com/NVIDIA-DOCA/doca-samples-demo/tree/main/applications): Advanced samples that implements a logic that might cross different SDK libs.

 For instructions regarding the development environment and installation, refer to the [NVIDIA DOCA Developer Guide](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+Developer+Guide) and the [NVIDIA DOCA Installation Guide for Linux](https://docs.nvidia.com/doca/sdk/NVIDIA+DOCA+Installation+Guide+for+Linux) respectively.

-##  Installation

-DOCA applications are installed under /opt/mellanox/doca/applications with each application having its own dedicated folder.
-Each directory contains the source code and compilation files for the matching application.

 ##  Prerequisites